Blackfb/SQLAIchemy-Challenge/README.md

 ## Step 2 - Climate App

-Now that you have completed your initial analysis, design a Flask API based on the queries that you have just developed.
+Design a Flask API based on the queries.

-* Use Flask to create your routes.

 ### Routes